2020-2024 Timeline

 2023 – Feb

-Street lighting and curbing is built on a new road (Government Road) which has been created off Forrest Lane in preparation for a new housing development.
+Street lighting and curbing is built on a new cul-de-sac which has been created off Forrest Lane in preparation for a new housing development.
+Initially the cul-de-sac is listed as being on Government Road (below) but the name is later changed to Leonard Court.

 2023 – Mar